 To be considered "generally accepted," an accounting principle must be widely used and have authoritative support.
 That support is provided by professional standard-setting bodies.
 The Financial Accounting Standards Board (FASB) sets standards for private-sector accounting, while the Governmental Accounting Standards Board (GASB) sets them for State, local, and tribal governments.
 Both boards conduct research on accounting issues, publish draft pronouncements based on their research, consider comments received on these drafts, and issue final statements of accounting principles.
-As governmental entities, school districts are under the GASB.
-The Association of School Business Officials (ASBO) publishes literature on applying GASB pronouncements to school districts.
+As governmental entities, LEAs are under the GASB.
+The Association of School Business Officials (ASBO) publishes literature on applying GASB pronouncements to LEAs.

-How is financial information about a school district organized?
+How is financial information about an LEA organized?

-Financial information is recorded in accounts that break down into the following five categories: Assets.
-An asset is something of value that the school district owns.
+Financial information is recorded in accounts that break down into the following five categories:

+Assets.
+An asset is something of value that the LEA owns.
 Examples include cash, accounts receivable, inventories, pre-paid expenses, plant & equipment (often called "fixed assets"), etc.

 Liabilities.
-A liability is a legally-enforceable debt that the school district owes.
+A liability is a legally-enforceable debt that the LEA owes.
 Liabilities may arise from operations (such as purchasing supplies on credit) or from borrowing for major projects (such as issuing bonds to raise cash for a new school building).